-DIY Bat Garland For Halloween
+DIY Bat Garland for Halloween

 DIY Halloween Tree With Bats

 Lest you have not planned on buying a Halloween tree, you can try this DIY tabletop tree project and save hundreds of dollars.
 It can feature at your entry or can be a perfect addition to your balcony too.
 It would hardly take you twenty minutes to assemble such a bat Halloween tree.
-You will need a handful of thin branches, bat cutouts, glue stick and a vase to poise the branches on.
+You will need a handful of thin branches, bat cutouts, a glue stick, and a vase to poise the branches on.

 Bats Flying Across a Pumpkin

-When we have introduced you to bat-themed garlands, trees and wreaths, it will be a sin to leave pumpkins out.
+When we have introduced you to bat-themed garlands, trees, and wreaths, it will be a sin to leave pumpkins out.
 With this in mind, you can make your own decorative pumpkin with flying bat cutouts.
 Keep handy a black poster board that is requisite in making this creepy Halloween display.
 These bat cutouts easily stick to your faux pumpkin.
 The art could very well feature in your dining room or hallway.

 Tutorial: It All Started With Paint